 If the signed Agreement to Lease clearly identifies the landlord and tenant, premises, rental, start date and lease duration, and provided the offer is not expressed as being conditional, then it is likely the Agreement will be legally binding upon the parties.
 This is further qualified where the Retail and Commercial Leases Act, 1995 applies where the tenant must be provided with the draft lease and Disclosure Statement before the Agreement to Lease was signed.
 Failure to comply with the Act may give the tenant the right to get out of the lease or be awarded compensation.

-Read our Client Reviews and then talk to Adelaide Commercial Lease Lawyers about your commercial lease matter on a no obligation basis.
+Read our Client Reviews to see why Adelaide locals trust our team of commercial lawyers.
+Then talk to one of our Adelaide Commercial Lease Lawyers about your commercial lease matter on a no obligation basis.